 Region: Scottish Highlands – U.K & N. America

-Eagles in the United Kingdom are best seen quatering above the open moorlands and mountains of Scotland.
-Their feathers are brown, black, white and creamy buff in colour, and they have distinctive yellow legs.
-Eagles eat mainly rabbits, hares, birds, mice, chicks and carrion.
-They build their nests on isolated cliff ledges and willl use the same nests for generations, just adding sticks and twigs as needed.
+Eagles in the United Kingdom are best seen quartering above the open moorlands and mountains of Scotland.
+Their feathers are brown, black, white, and creamy buff in colour, and they have distinctive yellow legs.
+Eagles eat rabbits, hares, birds, mice, chicks, and carrion.
+They build their nests on isolated cliff ledges and will use the same nests for generations, just adding sticks and twigs as needed.

-During the early spring male and female adults perform an impressive mating ritual together.
-They soar high into the sky and gliding toward one aother they make contact and lock talons.
-They then tumble together from the sky.
-Before reaching the ground they let go and soar upward together again, back into the clouds.
-It is an amazing and breath-taking sight.
+During the early spring, male and female adults perform an impressive mating ritual together.
+They soar high into the sky and gliding toward one another they make contact and lock talons.
+They then tumble together from the sky but before reaching the ground they let go and soar upward together again, back into the clouds.
+An amazing and breathtaking sight.

-My magnificent Golden Eagle is a gouache painting and depicts a Golden Eagle at his nest.
+My magnificent Golden Eagle is a gouache painting that depicts a Golden Eagle at his nest.